JustinWoo20/stock-screener/README.md

 # 🚀 Unvdervalued Stock Screener 📈

-A python based stock screener designed to indentify potentially undervalued companies with strong financial fundamentals.
+A python based stock screener designed to identify potentially undervalued companies with strong financial fundamentals.
 It combines fundamental analysis, sector benchmarking, and technical indicators to provide a deeper view of a stock's financial health.
 Both yearly and quarterly data is used to ensure there are no recent issues that yearly data may not capture.